whatrocks/blog/src/pages/2019-11-08-bullet-train-to-merlins-grave/index.md

 isBlogPost: true
 ---

-> If this this future, why are you the same?
+> If this is the future, why are you the same?

 My cousin Megeen got married two weeks ago.
 Instead of the traditional night-before-the-wedding welcome party, she and her now-husband David Pope hosted POPESTOCK - a musical celebration featuring a variety of family-and-friends acts.